LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 given hashing algorithm.
 A sender MAY send a digest if it knows the recipient will ignore it.

-Identity-Digest can be sent in a trailer section.
-In this case, Identity-Digest MAY be merged into the header section; see {{Section 6.5.1 of HTTP}}.
+`Identity-Digest` can be sent in a trailer section.
+In this case, `Identity-Digest` MAY be merged into the header section; see {{Section 6.5.1 of HTTP}}.

 # The Want-Identity-Digest Field

-Want-Identity-Digest indicates that the sender would like to receive a representation digest on messages associated with the request URI and representation metadata where no content coding is applied, using the Identity-Digest field.
+`Want-Identity-Digest` is an integrity preference field; see {{Section 4 of DIGEST-FIELDS}}.
+It indicates that the sender would like to receive (via the `Identity-Digest` field) a representation digest on messages associated with the request URI and representation metadata where no content coding is applied.

-If Want-Identity-Digest is used in a response, it indicates that the server would like the client to provide the Identity-Digest field on future requests.
+If `Want-Identity-Digest` is used in a response, it indicates that the server would like the client to provide the `Identity-Digest` field on future requests.

-Want-Identity-Digest is only a hint.
-The receiver of the field can ignore it and send an Integrity field using any algorithm or omit fields entirely.
+`Want-Identity-Digest` is only a hint.
+The receiver of the field can ignore it and send an `Identity-Digest` field using any algorithm or omit one entirely.
 It is not a protocol error if preferences are ignored.
-Applications that use Integrity fields and Integrity preferences can define expectations or constraints that operate in addition to this specification.
+Applications that use `Identity-Digest` and `Want-Identity-Digest` can define expectations or constraints that operate in addition to this specification.

-Want-Identity-Digest is of type `Dictionary` where each:
+`Want-Identity-Digest` is of type `Dictionary` where each:

 * key conveys the hashing algorithm;
 * value is an `Integer` ({{Section 3.3.1 of STRUCTURED-FIELDS}}) that conveys an